Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

     This indirectly controls the asteroid's eccentricity and inclination (higher approach speeds correspond to eccentric, inclined orbits).
 If omitted, a range of speeds that allows easy capture is used.
 Distribution defaults to LogNormal if unspecified.
+* `spawnMax`: a limit on the number of asteroids that can appear at a time.
+This block works exactly as for `ASTEROIDGROUP`.
 * `detectable`: a set of conditions that need to be met before asteroids appear.
 This block works exactly as for `ASTEROIDGROUP`.
 * `asteroidTypes`: a list of asteroid parts used to represent asteroids.
 This block works exactly as for `ASTEROIDGROUP`.